MozillaItalia/Mozilla-Italia-l10n-guide/CONTRIBUTING.md

 As you can see from the [roadmap](ROADMAP.md), this project calls for the interaction of two different 'teams':
 - **Senior translators**<br> Veteran members of a localization community, with experience of coordinating with others in a long-term project.
+<br> ROLE:
-<br> ROLE: They are in charge of writing a **FIRST DRAFT** based on their experiences.
+ - write a first draft of the guide based on their experiences.

 - **New volunteers**<br> A (we hope!) as diverse as possible group of contributors ranging from independent translators to occasional contributors down to people at their first translation experience.
 The more different are the contributors' backgrounds, the more comprehensive will the guide be!
-<br>ROLE: They will
+<br>ROLE:
  1. review the first draft of the guide
  2. test the guide on a short translation project^
  3. contribute to the second draft with their feedback on this experience.

-^ Note: During the testing you may be asked to register a free account on <br>[Pontoon](https://pontoon.mozilla.org/), the dedicated online translation platform of Mozilla, <br>[MDN](https://developer.mozilla.org/), the Mozilla Wiki for developers,
-<br>or install and use free, open source aided translation tools such as [OmegaT](http://omegat.org/) or [Poedit](https://poedit.net/).
+^ Note: During the testing you may be asked to register a free account on [Pontoon](https://pontoon.mozilla.org/), the dedicated online translation platform of Mozilla, [MDN](https://developer.mozilla.org/), the Mozilla Wiki for developers, or install and use free, open source aided translation tools such as [OmegaT](http://omegat.org/) or [Poedit](https://poedit.net/).

 **If you'd like to contribute, please drop a few lines to @kitsunenosarat telling us about yourself and your interest in localization and/or open source.
 We'll get in touch with you!**